omunroe-com/navewiki/[Extensibility]-Writing-DSLs.md

 extend = (obj, using) -> (obj[key] = value) for key, value of using
 ```

-You can go crazy with functional-style programming using this technique:
+You can really go crazy with functional-style programming using the implicit nature of the language:

 ```coffeescript
 SELECT = (map, results) -> map.call each for each in results